 General Dosing Information

-The recommended dose of NUPLAZID is 34 mg, taken orally as two 17 mg strength tablets once daily, without titration.
+The recommended dose of NUPLAZID is 34 mg taken orally once daily, without titration.

 NUPLAZID can be taken with or without food.

 Dosage Modifications For Concomitant Use With CYP3A4 Inhibitors And Inducers

 The recommended dose of NUPLAZID when coadministered with strong CYP3A4 inhibitors (e.g., ketoconazole) is 10 mg, taken orally as one tablet once daily [see DRUG INTERACTIONS].